 This story has been updated since its original publication to clarify the source of the listing of unsecured creditors that have been identified, add a link to the court document and include a response from Svendson Investments that was received after publication.

 A federal bankruptcy trustee wants Thinkstream founder and CEO Barry Bellue’s son to manage the troubled software company while it is in bankruptcy proceedings—but at a significantly reduced salary.

 In a motion filed late last week, trustee David Rubin asks for the authority to employ Lee Bellue, who prior to the bankruptcy filing was the COO, as well as a director and a stockholder in the company.
-Rubin proposes paying Bellue $7,000 per month plus benefits—a significant reduction from his previously earned $200,000 annual salary.
-Bellue owns 6.39% of the outstanding stock; his father, 26.55%.
+Rubin proposes paying Bellue $7,000 per month plus benefits—a substantial reduction from his previously earned $200,000 annual salary.
+Bellue owns 6.39% of the outstanding stock in the company; his father, 26.55%.

 Bellue began working for Thinkstream in 2008 after owning and operating a convenience store construction business.
 Rubin notes that Bellue “provides valuable management services in coordinating projects between customers and the debtor’s technology employees. … The employment of Lee is in the best interest of the estate and its creditors.”

 Rubin is also asking for a federal bankruptcy judge’s permission to pay $46,000 in back wages, salaries and taxes to seven employees, including Paul San Soucie, vice president for customer relations, and CFO Morris Alexander.
 The motion seeks more than $15,198 for one employee identified only as Thinkstream’s “lead technology engineer whose services are vital to the debtor.”
 Court records indicate the company has a total of 10 employees on the payroll.